RichardLitt/low-resource-languages/README.md

 * [VocBench](https://bitbucket.org/art-uniroma2/vocbench3) VocBench is a web-based, multilingual, editing and workflow tool that manages thesauri, authority lists and glossaries using SKOS-XL.
 * [wavesurfer.js](https://github.com/katspaugh/wavesurfer.js) - Navigable waveform built on Web Audio and Canvas https://wavesurfer-js.org/ (Also has an ELAN plugin).
 * [web-scriptureforge](https://github.com/sillsdev/web-scriptureforge) - platform for Scripture-related web apps.
+* [web-template](https://github.com/eddersko/web-template) - This is a web-based template that may be used to present language learning resources to aid language revitalization efforts.
+It includes a talking dictionary, and a phrasicon, containing sentences and phrases.
-* [webcorpus](https://github.com/zseder/webcorpus) - This project is a collection of scripts and programs for creating a webcorpus from crawled data. .
+* [webcorpus](https://github.com/zseder/webcorpus) - This project is a collection of scripts and programs for creating a webcorpus from crawled data.
 * [wikt2dict](https://github.com/juditacs/wikt2dict) - Wiktionary parser tool for many language editions.
 * [Word Generator](http://billposer.org/Software/WordGenerator.html) WordGenerator generates hypothetical words from specifications of their syllable structure.
 * [WordBoundary](https://github.com/eddersko/WordBoundary) - An experiment in the detection and segmentation of word boundaries.